actions/importer-labs/jenkins/valet-audit-lab.md

 What happens behind the scenes is that Valet will perform a `dry-run` transformation on each of the Jenkins pipelines to its GitHub actions equivalent.
 Once that process is complete, Valet will perform an aggregation of all of these transformed workflows.
 This summary can be used as a planning tool and to help you understand how complete of a migration is possible with Valet.

+By the end of this lab you should have performed an audit on the demo Jenkins instance, and have a good understanding of the components that make up an audit.

 - [Prerequisites](#prerequisites)
 - [Perform an audit](#perform-an-audit)
 - [View audit output](#view-audit-output)